 A surgical option comes in the form of implanting devices that release medications into the body that relax the muscles.
 These devices are typically about the size of a tuna can and can be installed close to the muscles that need to be treated.
 One child who had one of these devices implanted in his back can now walk, due to the lack of spasms in his legs.

 The brain damage that causes cerebral palsy makes the nervous system fire in a way that causes spasms.
 Sometimes, the best way to remedy the problem is to sever those nerves.
 This type of surgery is becoming more popular.
 Even though the prospect of having nerves permanently severed is a bit intimidating, it can go a long way toward restoring mobility for people.
-This is one of the newer surgeries out there and it shows a great deal of promise for many people with CP.
+This is one of the newer surgeries out there and it shows a great deal of promise for many people with Cerebral Palsy.

 For people with cerebral palsy, muscle control is something that requires them to do a lot of work to achieve.
 Even with these treatments, physical therapy oftentimes plays a part, as well.
 Some of the people who find themselves with their muscle control restored still have to learn how to walk and perform fine motor skill dependent tasks.
-Physical therapy methods have evolved over the years, as well, and these continue to provide CP suffers with better results all the time.
+Physical therapy methods have evolved over the years, as well, and these continue to provide Cerebral Palsy suffers with better results all the time.